Skip to content

 }));

-// Google Cloud Load Balancer (RFC 9440)
+// Google Cloud Load Balancer (custom header populated from {client_cert_leaf}, RFC 9440)

 app.use(clientCertificateAuth(checkAuth, {